HobnobMancer/cazy_webscraper/docs/usage.rst

 ``--sql_echo`` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.

+``--skip_ncbi_tax`` - Skip downloaded the latest taxonomic information for NCBI were multiple taxonomic classifications are retrieved from CAZy for a protein.
+The first taxonomy retrieved from CAZy will be added to the local CAZyme database.

 ``--subfamilies``, ``-s`` - Enable retrival of CAZy subfamilies, otherwise **only** CAZy family annotations will be retrieved.
 Default: False.

 ``--species`` - List of species written as Genus Species) to restrict the scraping of CAZymes to.
 CAZymes will be retrieved for **all** strains of each given species.